Before the beginning of the Practicum experience, students will need to complete personal counseling by choosing one of the options below:

 1. Taking the Minnesota Multiphasic Personality Inventory (MMPI-2) with a qualified clinician and a minimum of one follow up visit to discuss the results.
 Students have reported average costs of the MMPI-2 and one appointment with the chosen clinician to be $140-350.
 Although the College will not receive a detailed report of the results of the MMPI-2 due to confidentiality issues, the clinician will be asked to verify that the student took the MMPI-2 and followed up with a minimum of one visit with the clinician to discuss the results.
 The student should print the MMPI Verification Form and take it to his/her visit with the clinician so he/she is able to ask the clinician to complete the verification form.
 Students should then forward the verification form to the program’s administrative assistant.
 Beginning fall 2013, students will also be required to write a 200-300 word essay describing what you have learned about yourself through taking the MMPI and how that will impact your work with clients or students.

-The program has a list of individuals qualified to offer the MMPI-2 and sessions.
+The program has a list of individuals qualified to administer the MMPI-2.
 If you would like this list, please contact Emily Warari.
 Students who live outside the local area are encouraged to contact their advisor or use an online locator tool, such as APA's Psychologist Locator (http://locator.apa.org), to aid in their search for a qualified individual in their area to administer and interpret the MMPI-2.